saferpay/sndbx/texts/marketplace.md

   }
 }
 ```
-This request will refund 10 CHF (Please keep track of this!) from the merchant account 17312345, to the card holder!
+This request will capture a refund and transfer 10 CHF (Please keep track of this!) from the merchant account 17312345, to the card holder!
 The fee then will be taken from the marketplace and transfered to the submerchant.
 So the full amount will be refunded first from the submerchant-account and then they will recieve the fee back from the marketplace!